ibm-cloud-docs/netezza/help/faqs.md

 {: faq}
 {: support}

-Within the `NC-START` workload contour, storage can be scaled up to 1200 GB.
+Within the NC-START workload contour, storage can be scaled up to 1200 GB.
 However, if you also scale the workload contour to NC0, storage capacity can be increased from 2400 GB up to 24000 GB.

-## What is the procedure for scaling up from the `NC-START` configuration??
+## What is the procedure for scaling up from the NC-START configuration??
 {: #procedure-scaleup}
 {: faq}
 {: support}

-To scale up from the `NC-START` configuration, please follow the guidance provided in the documentation links below:
+To scale up from the NC-START configuration, please follow the guidance provided in the documentation links below:
-To increase storage within the `NC-START` workload contour (currently at 400 GB), see: [NC-START Storage Scaling Guide](https://cloud.ibm.com/docs/netezza?topic=netezza-scaling-console&locale=en#ncstart-scalingstorage-console-ondemand).
+To increase storage within the NC-START workload contour (currently at 400 GB), see: [NC-START Storage Scaling Guide](https://cloud.ibm.com/docs/netezza?topic=netezza-scaling-console&locale=en#ncstart-scalingstorage-console-ondemand).
-To scale the workload contour from `NC-START` to `NC0`, see: [NC-START to NC0 Contour Scaling Guide](https://cloud.ibm.com/docs/netezza?topic=netezza-scaling-console&locale=en#ncstart-scalingcontour-console-ondemand).
+To scale the workload contour from NC-START to NC0, see: [NC-START to NC0 Contour Scaling Guide](https://cloud.ibm.com/docs/netezza?topic=netezza-scaling-console&locale=en#ncstart-scalingcontour-console-ondemand).

 ## How long does scaling up take?
 {: #duration-scaleup}